Hack-a-Day/hackaday_style_guide/readme.md

 With our dark background theme, white schematics and diagrams with black text are rather jarring to the eye.
 It is possible to use the yellow/black/white motif to [greatly improve the look of schematics and diagrams](https://hackadaycom.files.wordpress.com/2018/06/renesas-df2117vbg20v-block-diagram.png).

 * Mike put together a (poor recording quality) [video walkthrough](https://youtu.be/j6WkE8ZFqJw) of how to take a black/white diagram and apply these color styles using Gimp"
+    * Please note the error in this video.
+Normally we prefer the line drawings to be yellow and the text to be white but it is reversed in this video.
+Otherwise the process is the same.
 * Colors used: BG color: #1a1a1a  FG color: #f3bf10 Font: #ffffff

 ### Table Styling